adi1090x/termite-style/README.md

 # // Termite-style
 A Simple Program To Change Colors And Fonts Of Termite In Real Time. <br />

-**"termite-style" provides color schemes and powerline-ready fonts to customize the appearance of the Termite terminal** <br />
+**"termite-style" provides color schemes and powerline-ready fonts to customize the appearance of the Termite terminal**. <br />

-This Setup Contains-
+This Setup Contains -
 - 90 Amazing Color-Scheme <br />
 - 20 Powerline-Ready Fonts <br />